qishibo/goanother/index.md

 **Mac**:

+> If you can't open it after installation by brew or dmg, exec the following command then reopen:<br>`sudo xattr -rd com.apple.quarantine /Applications/Another\ Redis\ Desktop\ Manager.app`

 - By **brew**: `brew install --cask another-redis-desktop-manager`
 - Or **sponsor** by app store, and then let the app store automatically update it for you.
 <br/>[![app store](https://cdn.jsdelivr.net/gh/qishibo/img/avail_app_store180.svg)](https://apps.apple.com/app/id1516451072)